dernise/MIOPhotoBrowser/README.md

 [![License](https://img.shields.io/cocoapods/l/MIOPhotoBrowser.svg?style=flat)](http://cocoapods.org/pods/MIOPhotoBrowser)
 [![Platform](https://img.shields.io/cocoapods/p/MIOPhotoBrowser.svg?style=flat)](http://cocoapods.org/pods/MIOPhotoBrowser)

+MIOPhotoBrowser is a simple photo browser inspired by the native iOS photos app.
+It is fast, easy to read and optimized to handle as many pictures as you need. - Work in progress ßßß-

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.